Parr-Industries/Parr-Industries.github.io/software.md

 For DNS we use [Google Domains](https://domains.google.com).
 Each site should have an `A record` that points to the external IP address of the server and a `CNAME record` for `www` that points to the domain name (ie. dpsite.net).
 Apache handles all routing once the request makes it to our server, via the `A record`.

 ### Python and APIs
 For various tooling, scripts, as well as our APIs we use Python.
 We run version 3.7.3.
 The APIs are served using [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) via the [mod_wsgi](https://modwsgi.readthedocs.io/en/master/) module for Apache.
 The APIs are written using the [Flask](https://flask.palletsprojects.com/en/2.3.x/) framework.
 Below are the installed packages and versions.
 These can also be found in [GitHub](https://github.com/Parr-Industries/system) and at `/home/emory/requirements.txt` and can be reinstalled by running `pip3 install -r /home/emory/requirements.txt`.
+Config files for the APIs can be found in `/etc` and example can also be found in [GitHub](https://github.com/Parr-Industries/system).
 ```
 2to3==1.0
 aiohttp==3.6.2